Discover Rotoroa Island’s blend of stunning scenery and captivating history.

-Visit the island’s old chapel, jail house and school house to discover the fascinating history of the island, which is now accessible to the public for the first time in over a century.
+Visit the island’s old chapel, jail house and school house to discover the fascinating history of the island, which is accessible to the public.

 Wander through the state-of-the-art exhibition centre and museum, which reveal the stories of the island’s unique history as a former rehabilitation retreat.